Vanderbilt-GameDev-2025/Assignment3-Xueqi-Cheng/README.md

 1. Player locomotion: The player can move the warrior using the arrow keys and jump using the space key.
 2. Collision detection: The player will die if it touches the enemy or falls off the platform.
 3. Scoring: The player can collect coins to increase the score, the final score is shown on the screen.
-4. GDExtension: The project uses GDExtension to "SpinPhysicis" to rotate the Node2D, and it is used to create a spinning sun.
-5. [Extra Credit] There is background music in the game.
-The music is played when the game starts and stops when the player dies.
-6. [Extra Credit] NPCs: There are enemies (birds) in the game, and the player should avoid touching them.

 ## Video